Hugh Powell Crosby

 Hugh Powell Crosby (January 29, 1829 – January 8, 1905) was an Ontario political figure.
 He represented York East in the Legislative Assembly of Ontario as a Liberal member from 1867 to 1874.

 He was born in Markham in Upper Canada in 1829 to Chauncey Crosby and Polly Detweiler (Miller) Crosby and educated there.
-He served as clerk and treasurer of Markham for 10 years.
+He served as clerk and treasurer of Markham Township for 10 years.
 He was also captain in the local militia.
-He married Harriet N. White (1934 - 1908).
-They had a daughter Mary Gertrude Crosby (1869–1941) who married John Crosby Jenkins.
+He married Harriet Newell White (1834 - 1908), on August 9, 1854.
+They had a daughter Mary Gertrude Crosby (1869–1941) who married John Crosby Jenkins, and at his death, 5 other siblings.

+He died at Toronto General Hospital (Gerrard Street East) following a stroke, and eventually interred at St. James Cemetery (Toronto).